risingwavelabs/rfcs/rfcs/0049-temporal-join.md

 ## Design

 There are two types of temporal join.
-The first one is the process time temporal join and the second one is event time temporal join.
-Both of them require the outer side to be append-only and the inner side's primary key contained in the equivalence condition of the temporal join condition.
+The first one is **the process time temporal join** and the second one is **the event time temporal join**.
+Both of them **require the outer side to be append-only and the inner side's primary key contained in the equivalence condition of the temporal join condition**.
 The reason for the append-only outer side is that if the outer side is retractable, the previous `insert` output row will be unmatched with the later `delete` one, because the snapshot of the inner side of these two might differ.
 The reason why the primary key of the inner side needs to be contained in the equivalence condition of the temporal join condition is that, we are trying to enrich the outer side, but we don't want to duplicate them.

 ## Process time temporal join